codefresh-io/cap-docs.codefresh.io/_docs/pipelines/pipelines.md

 ---
-title: "Creating Pipelines"
+title: "Creating pipelines"
-description: "How to define Pipelines in Codefresh"
+description: "How to define pipelines in Codefresh"
-group: configure-ci-cd-pipeline
+group: pipelines
 redirect_from:
   - /docs/pipeline
   - /docs/pipeline/